wadester/wh_test_bash/README.md

 It may in the future....
 At this point it includes a bunch of sample Shell scripts, some based on Shell examples and stackoverflow....

+Note to edit with Emacs, "esc-x-shell-mode" to get shell mode!

 History:
 ========

 1) 0.1   10/23/2015  created

+2) 0.2   10/25/2015  links added

 Notes:
 ======